usamaejaz/what-the-duck/README.md

 - Chrome
 - Firefox
 - Opera
-- *any ducking browser which supports WebExtensions API*
+- *any browser which supports WebExtensions API*

 ## Install
 - Chrome: *n/a*